csibbach/ContactMerger/ContactMerger/README.txt

 for this project.
 For instance, localization in a spa can use server-side resource files, but you need to send that language to the client, and there are cool things you should do with caching to optimize this.
 I also didn't spend any time with the optimizer settings, all the JS code should be bundled and would make the app a bit faster.
+Of course, at the last moment, I found out the published Google API helper only supports getting list of contacts (the majority of the app), so I quickly had to devise a way to do at least a contact add via direct http.
+D'oh!
+Last, after using it a bit, I found that google's API updates really slowly.
+You can see the contact directly in your google account between 0 and 5 minutes from the sync, but it won't be returned to me for a very long time.
+I think it also really suffers from the lack of a real button component, I need something to indicate loading.

 Running The App
 You need to put the provided secrets.json file at the root of the file structure, and then hit play in